youssefbayoumy/Noota/README.md

-# Private Classes App (Egypt) - Comprehensive Documentation
+# Noota - Private Classes Platform - Comprehensive Documentation

 A comprehensive Flutter application for managing private classes with role-based access for Students, Parents, Teachers, and Admins.
 Built with Supabase backend integration and designed specifically for the Egyptian private education market.